 Air pollution.
 Specifically, it rains down on rivers, lakes and oceans after being emitted from power plants and other industrial sources that burn fossil fuels.

-How much canned tuna is safe to eat?
+How much canned tuna is OK?

 Fortunately, parents and kids need not give up tuna altogether.

 There are two main kinds of canned tuna: chunk light and solid or chunk white (albacore).
-Most canned white tuna is albacore.
+All canned white tuna is albacore.
 Its mercury levels are almost three times higher than the smaller skipjack, used in most canned light tuna.